 - Accommodation for the whole residency period;

 - A daily allowance of $30/day (residents have access to a kitchen);

 - Travel expenses (by plane if more than 1000 km from the CEM);

 - A complete access to the Centre's facilities and equipment.

 The CEM also has a considerable budget for hiring musicians.
-This way, residents will be able to rehearse with them on a regular basis (for example, in two weeks, it is reasonable to hold eight half a day rehearsals with four musicians).
+This way, residents will be able to rehearse with them on a daily basis.
 During the residencies, creators will be supported by a producer with whom they will be able to discuss about their work.
 The producer will be in charge of the music production while acting as a bridge between the residents and the musicians.

 The Production Project